WCAO: Later formats

 WCAO flipped to a country music format on October 1, 1982; however, it had trouble competing with FM counterpart WPOC (93.1 FM).
 The country format lasted nine years.

-On November 25, 1991, WCAO switched to an urban gospel format, becoming a competitor to similarly formatted WWIN "Spirit 1400".
+On November 25, 1991, WCAO switched to an urban contemporary gospel format, becoming a competitor to similarly formatted WWIN "Spirit 1400".

 Past personalities

 Eddie Hubbard was a popular WCAO disc jockey.
 He later gained fame as a radio personality in Chicago.